jsilva-iii/quote-server/README.md

   Marketcetera - https://www.marketcetera.com/

 I haven't maintained the code since it was used in production from 2012-2014.
-For support, please see above links and contact the individuals direcly.
+For support, please see above links and contact the individuals directly.